romaintrovallet/tutorials/NCS_USB-CDC_DFU.md

 - `COMXX` will be `COM15`, but you must select the communication port corresponding

-Now to test if you have correctly setup your serial connection Close any Serial Communication Port that could be open Copy this command to the **CONFIG_TERMINAL**
+Now to test if you have correctly setup your serial connection Copy this command to the **CONFIG_TERMINAL**

 ```bash